 Here are some other attributes of Private Channel travelers:

 That’s quite a resumé!

-Sure, we’re painting with a bit of a broad brush, but Private Channel travelers really are the ideal guests.
+Sure, we’re painting with a bit of a broad brush, but Private Channel travelers really are “Golden Guests” of the industry.
 The question is: how can property managers reach them?

 That’s the catch.
-There are millions of Private Channel travelers, but since they do their shopping and booking on private networks, it is super difficult for property managers to reach them or place any sort of marketing collateral in front of them.
+There are millions of Golden Guests, but since they do their shopping and booking on private networks, it is super difficult for property managers to reach them or place any sort of marketing collateral in front of them.

 The most reliable access point—and often, the only access point—to these travelers is through a distribution platform like VacayHome Connect.
 By using a distribution platform, property managers gain a direct route to millions of travelers they literally can’t reach anywhere else.
 As a bonus, property managers who connect to Private Channel travelers this way never have to worry about their listings competing against each other.

 Contact us today to learn how you can tap into this lucrative market!